by-pinja/docker-stack-deployer/README.md

 ### Secrets

-App requires storing the credentials as [Docker secrets](https://docs.docker.com/v17.12/engine/swarm/secrets)
+In swarm mode app requires storing the credentials as [Docker secrets](https://docs.docker.com/v17.12/engine/swarm/secrets)

 Secrets can be for example created as external secrets beforehand and use them